menu

 One downside of living in Scottsburg is that it can take a long time to commute to work.
 In Scottsburg, the average commute to work is 33.30 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-In Scottsburg, a lot of people use the bus to get to work every day though Scottsburg is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Scottsburg has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 Demographics

-The citizens of Scottsburg are slightly better educated than the national average of 21.84% for all cities and towns, with 23.26% of adults in Scottsburg having a bachelor's degree or advanced degree.
+The education level of Scottsburg citizens is a little higher than the average for US cities and towns: 23.26% of adults in Scottsburg have at least a bachelor's degree.

 The per capita income in Scottsburg in 2022 was $40,154, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,616 for a family of four.